MicrosoftDocs/learn/learn-pr/iot/create-iot-device-dotnet/includes/1-introduction.md

 ## The first step

-The first step to building our device is constructing the circuit.
+The first step to building your device is constructing the circuit.